renatocaliari/contornos/docs/en/contornos.md

 They are proposed and decided by the contorno itself, in an integrative way, without the need to involve the external contorno.

 **Recommendation:**
-* are defined to enhance the strategy and generated value generated from the perspective of customers in the contorno or engagement of people in the contornos.
+* Defined indicators to leverage the strategy and generated value from the perspective of customers in the contorno or engagement of people in the contornos.

 # Who defines each contorno attribute?